 Having trouble thinking of a gift for the men in your life?
 We spoke to our Which? experts to find a gift for even the most difficult recipients.

-Whether you're buying for a son, father, brother, grandad or husband, we've got choices for guys from all walks of life – from the little things to blow-the-budget bangers.
+Whether you're buying for a son, father, brother, grandad or husband, we've got choices for guys from all walks of life – from the festive little things to blow-the-budget bangers.

 Looking for great bargains?
 Sign up for our deals newsletter to get our top picks straight to your inbox.